-Beryl Cook, By the Clyde, 1992 Everything is interesting - an approach to conceptual art

-Nick Evans, Dummy, Piglet and Wanton Seed, 2011 Choose an ambiguous yet intriguing artwork.
+Story Starter - an approach to conceptual art Choose an ambiguous yet intriguing artwork.
 By incorporating some of the actual information from the label you can start to make up a story.
 It does require some confidence but once you give the children a starting point they are quick to help adding to the story.
 Let them decide where your narration goes!
-"Once upon a time there was a creature.
+'Once upon a time there was a creature.
 It was big and round and soft and it was fed up to just stand in a gallery.
 So it decided to see the world.
-The first thing he saw on his travels was...."
+The first thing it saw on its travels was....'
 The aim here is to engage the children with the artwork and fire up their imagination; a key point for any artist.

+By the Clyde, 1992, by Beryl Cook.

+Dummy, Piglet and Wanton Seed, 2011, by Nick Evans.
 Practical Activities in the Classroom Taking inspiration from modern & contemporary art has the massive advantage that a lot of time unusual and inexpensive media is used.
 You do not need special brushes, equipment or tools.
 One of the reasons that modern art evolved in the advent of photography is that the depiction of reality is not considered as important as the creative process and the dissemination of ideas.
 The playful aspect of creating is the focal point.
-Unusual Paint "Brushes" Try our sticks, feathers or even toy cars to apply paint on to paper.
+Unusual Paint 'Brushes' Try out sticks, feathers or even toy cars to apply paint on to paper.
 Thin the colour down and blow it across the page with a straw; thicken in and use corks, potatoes or fingers as stamps.
 This is a great sensory experience and children will learn about different material's properties.

-The Museum of Found Things Art doesn't have to be messy if you don't have the location and means to do so.
-Art can be surprisingly "orderly" - artists and scientists analyse the world around them in surprisingly similar ways.
+The Museum of Found Things

+Art doesn't have to be messy if you don't have the location and means to do so.
+Art can be surprisingly 'orderly' - artists and scientists analyse the world around them in surprisingly similar ways.
 They observe, collect, analyse, compare and notice patterns.
 You can use this approach and work interdisciplinary with your class by giving them the brief to design their own museum.
-A simple cardboard box (tea, oatcakes etc) can be decorated and then children "curate" their own museum.
-They can collect things that - All have the same colour - Come from the natural world - Are really tiny - Start with a specific letter Older children can also provide an inventory; listing items and researching them as well as writing labels and exhibition text.
-Spontaneous Sculptures You don't have to draw and paint in order to be an artist!
+A simple cardboard box (tea, oatcakes etc) can be decorated and then children 'curate' their own museum.
+They can collect things that:

+- all have the same colour

+- come from the natural world

+- are really tiny

+- start with a specific letter

+Older children can also provide an inventory; listing items and researching them as well as writing labels and exhibition text.

+Spontaneous Sculptures

+You don't have to draw and paint in order to be an artist!
 Creating a 3d artwork is a really fun way of exploring shape, scale and physics.
 What can balance on top of each other without toppling over?
 What different materials can stick together?

 You can use recycled items such as yoghurt pots, kitchen towel rolls, plastic bags and wire (careful with pointy bits!).
 You can suggest making sculptures that

 - Are held together without glue

 - Are a collective effort

 - Represent the school

 - Depict a human being/animal/plant

 - Make you feel angry/proud/happy etc

-Art is everywhere